Music theory

 • academic teacher of music theory (or composition)

-• theory and interpretation supervision of ensembles and individual musicians
+• mentoring in theory and interpretation for ensembles and individual musicians

-The degree programme also serves to qualify students for professional activities in all institutions relevant to music: Festivals, radio and television stations, the recording industry, artists' agencies, music management, publishing houses, trade journals, etc., in which the application of artistic and scientific knowledge and methods is required.
-In addition, the degree programme contributes to the personal development and development of social skills of the students.
-The students are enabled to perceive and help shape artistic and overall social developments.
+The degree programme also serves to qualify students for professional activities in all institutions relevant to music: festivals, radio stations and television channels, the recording industry, artists' agencies, music management, publishing houses, trade journals, etc., in which the application of artistic and scholarly knowledge and methods is required.
+In addition, the degree programme contributes to students' personal development and the furthering of their social skills.
+Students will learn to perceive and help shape developments in the arts and in society as a whole.

-The aim of the study programme is to bring students to the best possible development of their creative or reflective abilities and to impart a confident handling of musical material in all genres (instrumental, vocal and electronic music).
-The composition programme at the Mozarteum University is characterised by the fact that, in addition to the legally prescribed free electives, students take electives that form an individual focus during their studies.
+The aim of the study programme is to enable students to reach the peak of their creative or reflective abilities and to impart a confident handling of musical material in all genres (instrumental, vocal and electronic music).
+The composition programme at the Mozarteum University is characterised by the fact that, in addition to the elective options required within the framework of the curriculum, students can choose electives to build an individual focus as part of their studies.

-• Above-average creativity, general and musical intelligence and communicative, social and linguistic competence.
+• Above-average levels of creativity, general and musical intelligence, and communicative, social and linguistic competence.

-• be proficient in the creation of a wide variety of works of contemporary composition, both aesthetically and technically
+• be technically and aesthetically proficient in the creation of a wide variety of works of contemporary composition

 • be free and independent in their artistic work

-• critically engage with artistic and scientific issues
+• be able to critically engage with artistic and scholarly issues

-• have acquired comprehensive knowledge of music theory and musicology and are able to apply it practically
+• have acquired comprehensive knowledge of music theory and musicology and be able to apply it in practice

-• have mastered the basics of academic work and are able to analyse, interpret and write up artistic content in a well-founded manner
+• have mastered the basics of academic working practices and be able to analyse, interpret and write about artistic content in a well-founded manner

 • be able to use new media effectively

-• develop their individual interests in the sense of lifelong learning beyond their own subject area through targeted in-depth study within the framework of (free) elective
+• have developed their individual interests beyond their own subject area through targeted in-depth study within the framework of elective subjects, in the spirit of lifelong learning

 The eight-semester bachelor's degree programme is modular in structure.
 Each module comprises teaching and learning content that has been combined to form thematically and didactically meaningful units of study.
 The names and content descriptions (study objectives) of the individual modules, the number of ECTS credits to be achieved for each module, and the type of performance assessment are specified in the curriculum.
 The module descriptions refer to the corresponding learning outcomes and competencies.
 The Bachelor's program is a face-to-face program and cannot be offered - not even in part - as a distance learning program.
 The courses from the Principal Study, as well as in other One-to-One Tuition, are designed to build upon each other.
 Prerequisite for enrolment in courses from the Principal Study or One-to-One Tutition is a positive evaluation of the previous semester (from the second semester onwards).